Captain Who Rescued Migrants At Sea Refuses Paris Medal, Calling It Hypocritical

 Non-Governmental Groups Pick Up Migrants Off The African Coast

 As NPR's Sylvia Poggioli reported, migrants from Libya and other countries torn apart by violence had been risking their lives crossing the rough waters of the Mediterranean, arriving on European shores in huge numbers for several years.
-But as of 2019 there's been a dramatic reduction in asylum-seekers.
+But as of 2019 there has been a dramatic reduction in asylum-seekers.

 The prestigious medal for bravery was awarded to Klemp and Captain Carola Rackete in July.
 Like Klemp, Rackete defied Italian authorities when she rescued more than 40 migrants off the coast of Libya and rammed her way into a port on the Italian island of Lampedusa.
-She was subsequently arrested and charged with human smuggling but the charges were dropped.
+She was subsequently arrested and charged with human smuggling, but the charges were dropped.

 Klemp's refusal to accept the medal comes on the heels of a 19-day standoff between a Spanish rescue ship called Open Arms and the Italian government.
-On Tuesday an Italian court ordered the seizure of the ship and the evacuation of everyone on board on Lampedusa.
+On Tuesday an Italian court ordered the seizure of the ship and the evacuation of everyone onboard on Lampedusa.
 Five countries belonging to the European Union have agreed to accept the migrants.

 Both the German and French governments have criticized Italy over the treatment of migrants, Klemp and Rackete.
 Salvini's retort is that the EU's other 27 member countries should open their borders to welcome the influx.

-"The City of Paris is fully mobilised to support the refugees, to shelter them and ensure a dignified respect for their humanity," Mayor Hidalgo's office told Reuters.
+"The City of Paris is fully mobilised to support the refugees, to shelter them and ensure a dignified respect for their humanity," Hidalgo's office told Reuters.